wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     !!! note
         Make sure your private key is funded with USDC and native tokens for gas on both the source and destination chains.

-4. **Create a `helpers.ts` file** - to simplify the interaction between chains, create a `helpers.ts` file with the necessary utility functions.
-This file handles fetching your private key, setting up signers for different chains, and managing transaction relays
+4. **Create a `helpers.ts` file** - to simplify the interaction between chains, create a file to store utility functions for fetching your private key, setting up signers for different chains, and managing transaction relays

     1. Create the helpers file: